juanma-wp/enterprise-block-editor/Module 8 Interactivity API/02 Implementing the Interactivity API.md

 The value assigned to a directive is a string pointing to a specific state, action, or side effect from a store.

 > [!NOTE]
-> The list of directives and a detailed description of each one is available [here](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#list-of-directives)
+> The list of directives and a detailed description of each one is available in the [API Reference](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#list-of-directives)

 ### Directives for setting a "scope"

 These directives define a specific scope for a DOM element and its children:

 - [`wp-interactive`](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#wp-interactive): Activates interactivity for an element and its children, associating them with a store's namespace and providing access to it.
 - [`wp-context`](https://developer.wordpress.org/block-editor/reference-guides/interactivity-api/api-reference/#wp-context): Defines a local state that can be accessed by child elements.

 ### Directives to manipulate attributes